Was Scheduled Spring 2020 - Currently Under Review Due to Covid19

 Now, it's time to do something spectacular.
 Well, for me anyway.
 I'm going to attempt, with support, to cycle 1,000km starting with a descent of the Col d'Izoard, one of the great Tour de France mountains and then ending the trip with an ascent of Mont Ventoux.
 Yep, crazy I know.

 Why?
 That has to be a question any sane person would ask.
-I want to raise money for the MS Trust again, the Royal Naval Association and for two personal challenges to help the children of two people that have helped not just me but others over the years.
+I want to raise money for the MS Trust again, the Royal Naval Association and for two personal challenges to help the children of two people that have helped not just me but others over the years and Mermaids, a great charity that supports Transgender children and their families.

 To do this I need help.
 I need others to cycle with me.
 My MS and my injuries mean that I need others to ride some, a little or all of the route to help me get on and off the darn bike.
 I am looking for sponsors and I'm hoping to get some media coverage.
 Can you help?
 If so, drop me a message.